aksio-insurtech/.github/contributing.md

 | Minor | New capabilities has been added |
 | Patch | Bug fixes |

-If none of these labels are present, it doesn't consider this to be a release.
+If none of these labels are present, it isn't considered to be a release.